totaljs/openplatform/readme.md

 #### Request to: `url` (application request)

-Can be same as `sessionurl` but when the iframe loads `sessionurl` then is redirected to `url` automatically (the user doesn't see the content of the `sessionurl`).
-The `sessionurl` was created for Safari browser because the browser has disabled 3rd cookies (by default).
-When the browser is Safari then the OpenPlatform opens a popup window with the `sessionurl` for creating 3rd session cookie.
+Almost the same as `sessionurl` request with the difference that when the iframe loads `sessionurl` it is autmoatically redirected to `url` (the user doesn't see the content of the `sessionurl`).
+The `sessionurl` was created for the Safari browser because it comes with the third party cookies blocked by default.
+When Safari browser is detected, the OpenPlatform opens up a popup window with the `sessionurl` in order to create the session cookie.

 ```html
 http://openapp.totaljs.com/?openplatform=http%3A%2F%2Fopenplatform.totaljs.com%2Fsession%2F%3Ftoken%3D14mp1e1r3fs9k5lrkqggewg9a1hq71~-1556735938~-684557733~1569270833